pigeonflight/ploneapi-shell/README.md

 Remove saved credentials.

 ### `repl`
 Launch interactive shell with tab completion and filesystem-like navigation.
+This is the default when no command is provided.

+### `web`
+Launch web-based interface using Streamlit.
+Opens at `http://localhost:8501` by default.
+- `--port, -p` - Port to run on (default: 8501)
+- `--host, -h` - Host to bind to (default: localhost)

 ## API Endpoints